Novaes/ouro/readme.md

         wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels wip/mthreading: Direct method only multi-threading
         wip/vectinstr: Direct method only using vecinstr
+        wip/benchmarks: Benchmark with MKL for Direct and FFT

     most important files:
         src/convolution.lua: generates the numerical convolution over an image